michaelchu/optopsy/README.md

 ### Notes
-As the algorithm is **heavily** based on bucketing and approximations to improve performance, it is not recommeded to make trade decisions based on the results from this library.
+As the algorithm is **heavily** based on bucketing and approximations to improve performance, it is not recommeded to make trade decisions based on the results solely from this library.
 Please use at your own risk.

 ## Usage